 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Luxulyan School online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to Luxulyan School e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within Luxulyan School with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school (Mrs Suzanne Le-Doux-Lucas) with any concerns.